Hidden Gems in Muncie (Indiana): 10 Unique Things to Do

 Muncie has a variety of exciting things to do and see.
 Whether you’re an out-of-town visitor or live in the area, consider these must-visit spots around town.
 You won’t regret it!

-The Minnetrista Cultural Center, located at 1200 North Minnetrista Parkway Muncie, IN 47303 is a museum that features displays on local history and art.
-The museum holds a permanent collection of fine art, including pieces by famed Midwestern painter T.C.
-Steele as well as rotating exhibits curated by faculty from Ball State University’s renowned Herron School of Art and Design.
+The Minnetrista Cultural Center, at 1200 N Minnetrista Pkwy, Muncie, IN 47303, is a museum showcasing local history and art.
+It houses a permanent collection of fine art, including works by renowned Midwestern painter T.C.
+Steele.
+Rotating exhibits are curated by faculty from Ball State University’s Herron School of Art and Design.

 Cardinal Greenway